slylealdrich/chat-app/README.md

 # chat-app

-This is a simple chat application I am using to test out websockets.
+This is a simple application I am using to test out websockets.